mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 The following list of people are approved as As Appropriate interviewers:

-* Ian Tien, CEO and co-founder
+* Ian Tien, CEO and co-founder for anyone who is not an engineer in the R&D department
-* Corey Hulen, CTO and co-founder
+* Corey Hulen, CTO and co-founder for all engineers in the R&D department.

 Each AA interviewer should have at least three reserved slots per week available for AA interviews, ideally in different timezone ranges, providing capacity for 12 new hires per month per AA.